AdithyaSean/next-step-users/docs/frontend-microservice-api.md

 ---

 This documentation should help developers integrate the frontend with the backend microservices and understand the API interactions.
-For further assistance, refer to the [development guide](docs/development.md).
+For further assistance,

 ### Key Points:
 1. **Base URLs**: The frontend interacts with two microservices, so both base URLs are provided.
 2. **Endpoints**: The frontend will use endpoints from both the **Users Microservice** and **Recommendations Microservice**.
 3. **Error Responses**: Standard error responses are documented for both microservices.
-4. **Additional Notes**: The frontend uses Firebase for authentication and Firestore for storing user profiles, which is mentioned in the additional notes.

 This documentation should help developers understand how the frontend interacts with the backend services.